TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ### Download Configuration and Weights Files

-To be able to run inference on both Densepose and Mask-RCNN deep learning models, you need to download configuration and weight files.
+To be able to run inference on the Mask-RCNN model, you need to download its configuration and weight files.

 Depending on your GPU memory, you can use either a ResNet101 (GPU memory > 8GB) or a ResNet50 (GPU memory > 6GB) backbone.
 The results with ResNet101 are slightly better.
 - Mask-RCNN requires ~7GB GPU RAM with ResNet101 and ~4.6GB with ResNet50.
-- DensePose requires ~5.7GB GPU RAM with ResNet101 and ~4.8GB with ResNet50.

-Note: Both models can have different backbones, e.g. you can chose to have Mask-RCNN with ResNet50 and DensePose with ResNet101.

 Download your selected configuration and weight files:
 - Mask-RCNN ResNet50: